beatrizaraujoam/beatrizaraujoam/README.md

 I'm Beatriz Araújo, but you can call me Bea.
 Acting as a Front-End Developer for 22 years, at the beginning of her career, but with a strong desire to learn, she loves the vastness of technology and is always looking to be better.

-• Currently working at Banco PAN💙 with Software Engineer.
+• Currently working at Banco PAN💙 with Software Engineer.</br>
-• Enthusiast of the best development technologies.
+• Enthusiast of the best development technologies.</br>
 • I am passionate about solving problems and learning.
-Always open to new challenges and ready to face changes.
+Always open to new challenges and ready to face changes.</br>
-📍 Born in Amazonas, resident in São Paulo.
+📍 Born in Amazonas, resident in São Paulo.</br></br>

 I believe that if programming is the language of the future, we women must be part of this construction 👩‍💻